 Senior Associate Dean, Research

-Vera J. Goodfriend Endowed Chair, Cardiovascular Research
+Vera J. Goodfriend Chair in Cardiovascular Research

-Director, Cardiovascular Research Center (CVRC)
+Director and Professor, Cardiovascular Research Center

 - Contact Information

 The research in the Houser laboratory is focused on those processes that maintain the electrical and contractile properties of the normal heart and the defects in these processes that lead to electrical instability (arrhythmias and sudden death) and poor cardiac pump performance congestive heart failure).
 We are currently continuing our studies of the determinants of cellular electrical and mechanical defects in diseased cardiac myocytes.
 In addition, we are exploring the idea that a major factor that determines the overall state of cardiac myocyte function is a balance between new myocyte formation (cardiac regeneration) and programmed myocyte death (apoptosis).